 Our Sustainability Promise recognises the scientific consensus that we need significant worldwide emissions cuts to limit the global temperature rise to below 2 degrees, and as close as to 1.5 degrees as possible.

-We have commenced our decarbonisation journey by contracting an ICAEW endorsed carbon accounting firm to analyse our Firm's emissions, producing a clear, data-backed reductions roadmap.
+By contracting an ICAEW-endorsed carbon accounting firm to analyse our firm's emissions, producing a clear, data-backed reduction roadmap.

 Reasons for increased emissions